-Day 1 Fly overnight from London Heathrow to Windhoek via Johannesburg.
+Day 1 Fly overnight from London Heathrow, via Johannesburg, to Windhoek.

-Day 8 Travel to Etosha National Park (4 hrs), famous for its vast amount of wildlife for an open-vehicle game drive.
+Day 8 Drive (3hrs) to Etosha National Park, home to well over a hundred mammal species and three times as many bird types.
+Explore the park with an open-vehicle game drive.
 Two nights at the 3-star Etosha Toshari Lodge.
 (B, D)

 Day 11 Travel to Windhoek for the return overnight flight via Johannesburg.
 (B)